Orangeade Recipe

 Put a lid on the pitcher, or a layer of plastic wrap, to keep it fresh.
 I store the base with just squeezed juice and simple syrup for up to 4-5 days in the refrigerator.
 But once you add water, I recommend drinking it within a day or two.

-And if you are using bubbly soda water it’s best to serve right away.
-Otherwise the soda will go flat quickly in the fridge.
+And if you are using bubbly soda water, it’s best to serve right away.
+As I mentioned in the tips above, the soda will go flat quickly in the fridge.

 Frequently Asked Questions

 Orangeade can be made and stored in the fridge for up to 3 days!
-When you are serving leftovers, make sure to give it a good stir.
+When you are serving leftovers, make sure to give it a good stir before pouring into iced glasses.

 Help Me Spread the Word about this Fabulous Free Recipe!
 Sharing this recipe link on Pinterest and Facebook is super impactful, and I greatly appreciate it!
 Find the share buttons below the recipe form.